sh3ee3sh/sync-to-odysee/README.md

 # WIP sync to odysee
 A guide on how to sync directories of video to odysee using lbrynet.
-After countless searching for guides I gave up and went to go figure out myself, but now here's a guide for anyone else who needs to go save some time.
+After searching for guides I gave up looking and went to go figure out myself, but now here's a guide for anyone else who needs to go save some time.

 Requirements: